ttslr/i-ETTS/README.md

 This paper was accepted by InterSpeech2021.

-__To our best knowledge, this is the first study of reinforcement learning in emotional text-to-speech synthesis. __
+Note: To our best knowledge, this is the first study of reinforcement learning in emotional text-to-speech synthesis.

 ## Speech samples